n-elia/Arduino-Nano-33-IoT-Azure-DPS-with-SSL-X.509-auth/README.md

 - Copy the `.pem` CSR of the self-signed Arduino certificate (generated in the previous steps) into  the folder csr with an invented device name: `csr/<device_name>.csr.pem` .
 Then, use the modified script to sign it with the CA-intermediate certificate: `./certGen.sh sign_device_certificate <device_name>` .
 - The resulting certificate will be built with the private key of your Arduino, and certificed by the CA Authority (yourself).
 - Setup DPS with the CA-root or CA-intermediate certificate and use the registration sketch.
+- You can use Mosquitto or MQTT Explorer to test your certificate and parameters before moving to the Arduino.
+ The sketch is well-commented, I'll write a better readme in the future if I have time :)

 ## Some warnings
 - Remember to add the Baltimore CA-root certificate to your WiFiNINA module, otherwise your Arduino won't be able to properly identify the Azure servers.
 [Here](https://support.arduino.cc/hc/en-us/articles/360016119219-How-to-add-certificates-to-Wifi-Nina-Wifi-101-Modules-) is the official tutorial for that.
 - Never use a self-signed certificate chain (i.e. never act as a CA) in a real-world production usecase.